 May 2019 We are delighted to announce that, following years of hard work and support from master beekeeper Lynne Ingram, Youssef Dounge, the founder of Atlas Cooperative for Beekeeping & the Environment, had a major breakthrough in mid May 2019.
 He has succeeded in breeding many colonies of the endangered Yellow Saharan Bee, not an easy task.
 The bees have been DNA tested and show the DNA is pure.
 As a consequence, the Government Department that supports agricultural innovation in the Tata region (on the boundary between the Anti Atlas Mountains & the Sahara) have ordered 200 colonies.
 Huge thanks go to both Lynne who has visited every year since 2013 and Youssef for their perseverance.

 This really could make a huge difference to the survival of this valuable species, which is even more important during times of climatic change: this bee is more drought tolerant; it forages both over a wider area and (even better) it is docile and produces some wonderful wild honeys.
 Many of the desert species are very rich in nectar, amongst them the famous cactoid Euphorbias unique to this part of Morocco and asphodel species which are not eaten by livestock, so remain abundant.

 The Soap Making Project

 A project that we initiated in a Berber village in the High Atlas Mountains.
+The training was done by one of Jane’s ex students Steve Croke & his partner Liz of the Soap Shed (in Wales) to whom we are very grateful.
 For this, we received a Responsible Tourism award in 2009.
 The high quality soaps made with superb local oils are available for purchase.

-A project initiated by us to enable women of the region to supplement their incomes.
+A project to enable women of the region to supplement their incomes.
 It also ensures that ancient traditions and skills are not lost.
 More details

 ARPE, Taroudant (Environmental Association)